Find out more about The Open University's Language courses and qualifications.

 Language learning is not at all a simple task and most people readily forget that it takes about twelve years to learn your first language.
 The first five or six years from birth are devoted to acquiring oral fluency and then another six years or so are needed to learn how to read and write, to acquire the academic and textual conventions of a language and also to extend grammatical structures, expand vocabulary and refine pragmatic conventions.

 First language acquisition may take more time than you thought but its outcomes are relatively uniform (under the condition that schooling is universal in a population).
-By contrast, the outcomes of second language learning and the time it takes to achieve those outcomes are much more variable.

 Putting a number on how long it takes to learn a new language is a popular exercise and estimates put forward range from a few hours to the ‘10,000-hour-rule’ provided by some Canadian educators.
 How is it possible that estimates of how long it takes to learn a second language can vary so widely?